Thursday, December 31, 2009

 Gary is a retired trainer.
 He got lonesome for horseflesh while down here for the winter.
 He'll be gone in a few weeks.

 I couldn't have been more fortunate.
 He is soft and light with Bella.
-A perfectly wonderful man and
+A perfectly wonderful man and she is an amazing little horse.

 Friday, February 27, 2009